KP1709/ScrabbleWordCalculator/README.md

 ## ➕ Features to add
 - Enable user to indicate which tiles have a double score or triple score and update the total word score
+- Check to see if the word has the correct number of letters (e.g. Can't allow words with two K's (e.g 'kick') )